 Lesson 6 – Delegated law

-Describe delegated law to students.
-Divide class into small groups of 5-6 students and give each group Worksheet 2 to complete.
+Describe how delegated law is made and can be overruled by Parliament.
+3 Divide class into small groups of 5-6 students and give each group Worksheet 2 to complete.

 Ask students to then complete Worksheet 3 in pairs.